madmurphy/libconfini/MANUAL.md

   cannot contain internal white spaces, we can set this property to `true` to enhance disambiguation.
 * `IniFormat::disabled_can_be_implicit` -- This property, if set to `false`,
-  forces all comments that do not contain a key-value delimiter to be never considered as disabled entries.
-Despite not having an impact on our example, it has a big impact on the disambiguation algorithms used by **libconfini**.
+  forces all comments that do not contain a key-value delimiter never to be considered as disabled entries.
+Despite not having an impact on our example, it has an impact on the disambiguation algorithms used by **libconfini**.
 Its value in `#INI_DEFAULT_FORMAT` is set to `false`.

 As a general rule, **libconfini** will always try to parse as a disabled entry whatever comment is allowed (by the format) to contain one.
 Only if this attempt fails, the block will be dispatched as a normal comment.

 [1]: https://www.gnu.org/